Kylemc1413/BeatSaberSongLoader/README.md

  //If you make a mod that registers a capability feel free to message me on Discord ( Kyle1413#1413 ) and I will add it to the list below
  ```
+  * You can register a beatmap characteristic OnApplicationStart by doing the following **Make sure to do this before songloader loads songs**
  ```csharp
  SongCore.Collections.RegisterCustomCharacteristic(Sprite Icon, "Characteristic Name", "Hint Text", "SerializedName", "CompoundIdPartName");
 //For the SerializedName and CompoundIdPartName, as a basic rule can just put the characteristic name without spaces or special characters